8 Critical Things to Do When You’re the New Kid on Staff

 Things should be humming right along once these first stages are well in hand.
 Now you can start up those new and exciting ministries you’ve been dreaming of.
 This is your chance to dream as big and creatively as you can.
 As you add new ministries, you can carefully retire older, outdated, or worn-out ministries from bygone days.
 Remember to validate and appreciate the founders and volunteers as you retire these old programs.

-Dr. Martin Johnson has been in full-time ministry for nearly 30 years, serving in churches ranging in size from church plant to mega-church in both Kansas and Ohio.
-His ministry positions have included ministry with youth, children, and families and currently as the lead pastor in the greater Toledo metro-plex.
-As both a pastor and a seminary professor, Martin finds ministering to children and families to be the most rewarding work of his ministry career.
+Dr. Martin Johnson has been in full-time ministry for over 35 years, serving in churches ranging in size from church plant to mega-church in both Kansas and Ohio.
+His ministry positions have included ministry with youth, children, and families.
+As a ministry coach, Martin finds ministering to children and families to be the most rewarding work of his ministry career.